bymarkone/journeyjournal/README.md

 2. A module (named, conveniently Jarvis) that provides functionality of converting the natural language (NLP) into the compiled language.
 Don't be too much impressed with this NLP, right now is just a language defined with an ugly static antlr grammar.
 I want to move it to a more intelligent regex matcher before moving on and adding some more advance NLP techniques.
 3. Another module (TWDSL) that is actually the compiler and interpreter of the DSL.
 It converts the text input into a semantic model first (see Fowler, Domain-Specific Languages) and then into a domain model.

-It might be useful to evolve this architecture into a Microservices one, allowing each different module for processing language run independently and have a public API that exposes it's features to the other world.
-This will allow to evolve the TWDSL and JARVIS independent from one another, add other type of NLP/Intelligent system (I pretty much enjoyed Samantha after watching Her), evolve JARVIS to me more than a Journey manager (I am putting some personal agenda and research here, I know this is ugly).
+It might be useful to evolve this architecture into a Microservices one, allowing each different module for processing language run independently and have a public API that exposes it's features to the outer world.
+This will allow evolving the TWDSL and JARVIS independent from one another, adding other type of NLP/Intelligent system (I pretty much enjoyed Samantha after watching Her), evolving JARVIS to me more than a Journey manager (I am putting some personal agenda and research here, I know this is ugly).

 <div id="technology"/>